galaxyproject/training-material/topics/statistics/tutorials/practical-deep-learning-with-pytorch/tutorial.md

 All configuration of the training process is done in the [`Trainer`](https://pytorch-lightning.readthedocs.io/en/stable/common/trainer.html#trainer) class.
 This class will take care of the training and validation loops, as well as logging and checkpointing.
 We will create an instance of this class and pass it our model and the training and validation data loaders.

+> <hands-on-title></hands-on-title>
-*Assignment: Browse through the documentation for the trainer class and try to understand the different arguments of the class.
-Pay special attention to the `accelerator` and `devices` arguments, which are some of the most useful features of PyTorch Lightning.*
+> Browse through the documentation for the trainer class and try to understand the different arguments of the class.
+Pay special attention to the `accelerator` and `devices` arguments, which are some of the most useful features of PyTorch Lightning.
+{: .hands-on}

 ```python